Computer Science Resources

 What is done by RIT to ensure that I succeed?

 It is ultimately up to you to succeed.
-The CS department is happy to meet with any student to go over his/her academics.
+The CS department is happy to meet with any student to go over their academics.
 Faculty are encouraged to take part in the “Academic Alert” program which lets the academic advisors know when students are having trouble in class.

 Why am I on academic probation and what are the policies?